fitolobo/Learning-Rules-to-Hopfield-Type-Associative-Memories/README.md

     W2 = RealStorkey.storkey_learning(U,ComplexStorkey.second)
 ```
 where the instruction ```first``` is the first order method and ```second``` the second order method.
-and,in the complex case by
+In the complex case by

  ```julia
     W1 = ComplexStorkey.storkey_learning(U,ComplexStorkey.first)